matthias-bs/BresserWeatherSensorTTN/README.md

 ### Configure the RF Transceiver GPIO Wiring

+**Note:** For LILYGO TTGO LoRa32 V1/V2/V21new and Adafruit Feather ESP32-S2 (no Bluetooth!) with RFM95W FeatherWing, the correct pin configuration will be set with the board selection in the Arduino IDE.

 See [Adafruit RFM69HCW and RFM9X LoRa Packet Radio Breakouts - Pinouts](https://learn.adafruit.com/adafruit-rfm69hcw-and-rfm96-rfm95-rfm98-lora-packet-padio-breakouts/pinouts).

 **Note:** If you are using the same RF transceiver for sensor data reception and LoRaWAN connection, you must change the pin definitions in **two** places!